bboymega/SpotiHosts/README.md

 # SpotiHosts
-Hosts file to get rid of Spotify Ads
+Hosts file to get rid of Spotify Ads.
+Test working on Desktop App / Web Player / Android APPs with OpenWRT.